 In addition to the main roads, an alternative route well worth considering is the Angus Coastal Route which takes you along the shore from Dundee and up to picturesque seaside resorts such as Montrose.
 Car parking is plentiful in Angus, and all Angus Council car parks are free of charge.
 There is also plenty of information about parking in and around Dundee on the Dundee city site.
 You can find out up-to-date traffic information from Traffic Scotland.

 Why not leave the car behind and make use of the excellent public transport network, safe in the knowledge that you’re also doing your bit to help protect the natural environment?
-Visit GoToo.com for detailed information on transport around Dundee and Angus, as well as the nearby regions of Perthshire and Stirlingshire, or to plan your journey.
-For information about all public transport in Scotland, the best place to check for information and timetables is the Traveline site; you can also download their handy mobile app or call them on 0871 200 22 33.
+For information about all public transport in Scotland, the best place to check for information and timetables is the Traveline site.
+It also provides helpful journey planners for all bus, rail, coach, air and ferry services in Scotland.
+You can also download their handy mobile app and the service is also open 24 hours by telephone on 0871 200 22 33.

 Local bus services run across Dundee, Angus and into the neighbouring regions of the Kingdom of Fife and Perthshire.
-Information on services can be found on the Dundee Travel Information site as well as on leaflets and departure boards throughout the area.
+Information on services can be found on the Dundee Traveline site as well as on leaflets and departure boards throughout the area.

 The main train station is located in Dundee, with smaller stations in many Angus towns.
 Getting to and from the stations is easy with many taxi ranks or bus routes passing nearby.
 The East Coast main line runs through Angus and the coastal towns of Montrose, Arbroath, Carnoustie and Monifieth, before reaching Dundee.
 For all train times to Scotland and fares across the UK network, visit National Rail Enquiries.